-- (a) in relation to any Notes represented by a global Note (a "Global Note"), units of each Specified Denomination in U.S. Dollars; - (b) the Regulation S Global Note; and - (c) any definitive Notes in registered form (whether or not issued in exchange for a Global Note in registered form).
+- (a) in relation to any Notes represented by a global Note (a "Global Note"), units of each Specified Denomination in U.S. Dollars; - (a) any Global Note; and - (b) any definitive Notes in registered form (whether or not issued in exchange for a Global Note in registered form).